Nebelung-Forks/MinecraftJS/README.md

 ### Credits
 MinecraftJS is created and maintained by Karlee Rae#7317.
 All images are copyright and owned by Mojang AB.

-Be sure to check out official game Minecraft at <a href="https://minecraft.net">minecraft.net</a>.
+Be sure to check out the official game Minecraft at <a href="https://minecraft.net">minecraft.net</a>.